Method of Moments for Estimation of Noisy Curves: Introduction

 \subsection{Motivation and Related Work}

 Manifold learning is a widely-studied problem in statistics in which a low dimensional manifold is fit to high dimensional data in an effort to understand the geometry of the data and circumvent the curse of dimensionality.
 A vast amount of literature has been dedicated to the noise-free case, where the data lie exactly on some lower dimensional manifold; see, for instance, \cite{meila-review} for a review of more classical methods, or \cite{feff-noiseless}, \cite{kde-noiseless} for more recent results.
 Work has also been done in the case of low noise, such as in \cite{manifold-unbounded-noise}, \cite{feff-small-noise}, \cite{hautieng-wu}, \cite{manifoldron}, and \cite{cheng-landa}.
 Less work has been done for the more difficult high noise case, in which each data point is completely dominated by noise.
 In \cite{feff-high-noise}, the authors establish an algorithm for recovering manifolds with particular smoothness properties corrupted by Gaussian noise with covariance $\sigma^2$ for arbitrary $\sigma$, but their algorithm requires a number of samples exponential in $\sigma^2$.
+An important earlier work in studying the sample complexity of manifold recovery is \cite{genovese-minimax}, in which the authors use information-theoretic techniques to show that the minimax risk of estimating a Riemannian manifold in Hausdorff distance from $N$ samples is bounded below by order $1/\log N$.